Coreness — Platform for Automation and AI Solutions

 🔧 Master Bot — Tenant Management

-Why you need it: After deploying the platform, Master Bot provides a single point to manage all tenants and bots via Telegram.
+Why you need it: One entry point in Telegram to manage all tenants and bots after deployment.

-When to use: For setting up and administering tenants, managing configurations and Storage.
+When to use: Setting up tenants, configs, and Storage.

 ⚙️ Tenant Configuration Guide